 Aging Concerns: Fine Lines, Wrinkles, and Dull-Looking Skin

 Niacinamide can improve the appearance of aging skin in a number of ways.
-Its abilities to brighten, even out skin tone and reduce pore size all help contribute to a younger-looking complexion.
-But it can even go a step further by actually boosting collagen production, which makes it a great addition to any routine targeting aging concerns.
+Its abilities to brighten, even skin tone, and reduce pore size all contribute to a younger-looking complexion.
+It can even go a step further by boosting collagen production.

-Niacinamide addresses aging concerns by boosting collagen production and protecting the skin against photoaging thanks to its antioxidant properties.
-For starters, niacinamide can stimulate microcirculation in the dermis in concentrations as low as 0.5%.
-As we age, our skin often starts to look a bit dull and may lack that “glow.”
-One way to improve this is by boosting circulation, which niacinamide does to give your skin an overall brighter, more youthful appearance.
-Most ingredients that boost circulation tend to have a high potential for irritation since they’re so stimulating, but niacinamide is unique in that the risk for irritation is very low.
-Its ability to boost circulation is also how niacinamide stimulates collagen production, helping to “plump out” fine lines and wrinkles.
-Finally, it has antioxidant properties that help protect against photoaging (aka the breakdown of collagen caused by damaging sun rays).
-For wrinkle reduction and prevention, I suggest looking for products containing niacinamide in concentrations closer to five percent.
+As we age, our skin can begin to look a bit dull, lacking the natural glow it once had.
+One way to improve this is by boosting circulation.
+Niacinamide can stimulate microcirculation in the dermis in concentrations as low as 0.5%.
+Most ingredients that boost circulation tend to have a high potential for irritation, but niacinamide is unique in that the risk for irritation is very low.
+Its ability to boost circulation is also how niacinamide stimulates collagen production, which helps plump up fine lines and wrinkles.
+Finally, it has antioxidant properties that help protect against photoaging (aka the breakdown of collagen caused by exposure to damaging UV rays).
+If you’re using this ingredient to address aging concerns, I suggest looking for products that contain niacinamide in concentrations closer to five percent.

-In short, there really isn’t much this ingredient can’t help tackle.
-Niacinamide is an especially great option if you’re trying to address multiple skincare concerns at once.
-All in all, this is definitely an ingredient that should be on your radar (and in your medicine cabinet!).
-Of course, it’s always important to manage expectations when it comes to skincare, and no ingredient is magic—but niacinamide gets pretty close!
+To sum it up, there really isn’t much that this ingredient can’t tackle, which is why it’s great for addressing multiple skincare concerns at once.
+All things considered, this is definitely an ingredient that should be on your radar (and in your medicine cabinet).
+Of course, it’s always important to manage expectations when it comes to skincare.
+After all, no single ingredient is magic, but niacinamide comes pretty close!

 Celebrity Esthetician & Skincare Expert